-- → What worked? - → What didn't work as planned? - → How did the learners respond to the strategies or processes used? - $\rightarrow$ End with a comment or question you considered.
+E - Examine Examine the strategies or processes used. → What worked? → What didn't work as planned? → How did the learners respond to the strategies or processes used? → End with a comment or question you considered.
 No need to provide an answer.

-Based on the two previous steps above consider the following questions:

-- → What did I learn (about myself, students, colleagues, community, program, etc.)? - → What will I do in my future practice in light of this learning?
+AL - Articulate Learning Based on the two previous steps above consider the following questions: → What did I learn (about myself, students, colleagues, community, program, etc.)? → What will I do in my future practice in light of this learning?